-Confirmed assignments can be cancelled by clicking the three dots and selecting [cancel confirmation].
-Similarly, Declined assignments can be accepted by clicking the three dots and selecting [confirmed].
-Note the text for both of these buttons can be controlled via block setting.
+Confirmed assignments can be cancelled by clicking the three dots and selecting Cancel Confirmation.
+Similarly, Declined assignments can be declined by clicking the three dots and selecting Accept Schedule.

 6 Accept/Decline

 Will you be able to serve in this slot?
 Simply click Accept or Decline for each schedule and location.